 Board of Directors

 This is a paragraph about Nevin.
-Currently Nevin's name and title are the only accurate things in this profile, including the picture.
+Currently Nevin's name, title, and picture are the only accurate things in this profile.

 ATLANTIC LAW SCHOOL